narval-xyz/armory/apps/docs/docs/contributing/policy-engine-architecture.md

 bunlded with the policy engine's artifact and it's considered a trusted component.

-The policy engine layer, is responsible for encrypting and decrypting tenant data it stores.
+The policy engine layer, is responsible for encrypting and decrypting client data it stores.
 When the engine server starts, it writes data to its storage backend.
 Since the storage backend lives outside the engine, it's considered untrusted so the engine will encrypt the data before it sends them to the